TOURS FOR STUDENTS

 Nineteenth century facades are observed, and the students are helped to “read” the story of the buildings using names and dates found on the facades.
 These are all part of the rich ornamentation added by the architects and builders who constructed Milwaukee’s early streetscapes.

 The tour includes interiors of several of the buildings along the route.
 The students will learn about the use of light courts as a way to illuminate buildings before the use of electric lights.

-Rules on chaperons and adult pricing: Your group will be required to have 1 chaperon per every 10 to 15 students.
-Based on the number of students per tour, you are allowed up to 7 chaperons at no cost.
-All additional adults or chaperons on tour must pay the $10 walking tour fee for adults 18 and up.
+Rules on chaperons and adult pricing: Your group will be required to have 1 chaperone per every 10 to 15 students.
+Based on the number of students per tour, you are allowed up to 7 chaperones at no cost.
+All additional adults or chaperones on tour must pay the $10 walking tour fee for adults 18 and up.

-If you are interested in scheduling a student tour for a group of 5 or more students please call the office at (414) 277–7795 to make reservations.
-Please schedule tour at least 1 week in advance.
+Contact: Call the office at (414) 277–7795 or email email@example.com to make reservations.
+Please schedule tour at least 3 weeks in advance.